blake-hamm/rpi-truck/README.md

 # rpi-truck
-Project to track odb2 data, stream into plotly/flask app and use airflow to build postgresql db
+Project to track odb2 data, stream into plotly/flask app (using faust) and use airflow to build postgresql db.